Lu Xiujing: Biography

 Lu Xiujing was born in 406 in Wuxing, a district of the historical Dongqian 東遷, modern Zhejiang province.
-He came from a family of literati and received a strong education including, as it should be, the Confucian classics.
-Nevertheless, he showed a clear preference for Taoism and the wandering hermit life, for which he renounced his family.
+He came from a family of literati and received a strong education in the Confucian classics.
+Nevertheless, he showed a clear preference for Taoism and the life of a wandering hermit, for which he renounced his family.
 The earliest biography of Lu Xiujing includes a passage where Lu is said to have declined to heal his gravely ill daughter, despite his family's laments and supplications.
-He was only passing by, and the story goes that his daughter had miraculously recovered the day after he had departed.
-Whether based on a true event or not, the story illustrates the detachment of Lu Xiujing from earthly concerns and the seriousness of his quest to find the Tao.
+He was only passing by, and the story goes that his daughter had miraculously recovered the day after he departed.
+Whether based on a true event or not, this story illustrates the detachment of Lu Xiujing from earthly concerns and the seriousness of his spiritual quest.

 He was first a hermit on Mount Yunmeng in Henan province.
-Traveling from mountain to mountain, his name became more and more famous.
+Traveling from mountain to mountain, he became increasingly well-known.
 Eventually, he settled in the Capital Jiankang and opened a trade in medicinal plants.
 Emperor Wendi, who had heard of Lu's growing influence, had him called to the palace, where he made an impression on the Dowager Empress Wang.
-She was already a follower of the Huang–Lao, a school of thought with both Legalist and Taoist affinities, and she became a follower of Lu Xiujing.
+She was already a follower of the Huang–Lao, a school of thought with both Legalist and Taoist affinities, and she became a student of Lu Xiujing.

 In 453, Wendi's death gave way to a period of political instability which forced Lu to flee south.
-This is how he arrived at Mount Lu where tradition makes him meet Huiyuan and Tao Yuanming, although their dates of birth refute the possibility of such a meeting.
-Mount Lu at the time was an active Buddhist center, which explains why Lu's practice often takes from Buddhism.
-Here Lu built an abbey and trained disciples.
-Summoned by the court, he eventually returned to the capital Jiankang in 467, where he brilliantly participated in many debates with Buddhist masters.
-Then, Emperor Mingdi had built in his honor the Temple for the Veneration of the Void (Chongxuguan 崇虛館), the construction of which required considerable efforts and the participation of many eminent Daoists.
-It is while living in the temple that Lu Xiujing compiled the first Taoist Canon.
+He arrived at Mount Lu where tradition holds that he met Huiyuan and Tao Yuanming, although their differing dates of birth make such a meeting an impossibility.
+Mount Lu at the time was an active Buddhist center, which explains why Lu's work often draws from Buddhism.
+At Mount Lu, Lu built an abbey and trained disciples.
+Summoned by the court, he eventually returned to the capital Jiankang in 467, where he participated in many brilliant debates with Buddhist masters.
+In his honr, the Emperor Mingdi built the Temple for the Veneration of the Void (Chongxuguan 崇虛館), the construction of which required considerable effort and the participation of many eminent Daoists.
+It is while living in this temple that Lu Xiujing compiled the first Taoist Canon.

 In 471, Lu conducted a three-weeks retreat for emperor Mingdi who was sick.
 The emperor died the next year.
-Lu Xiujing died in the capital in 477, aged 71, and was buried at Mount Lu.
+Lu Xiujing died in the capital in 477 at the age of 71, and was buried at Mount Lu.
 Among his disciples, Sun Youyue 三会日 in turn became a teacher of the prominent Taoist scholar Tao Hongjing.